-I’m Charlie Wilson, a professional editor and writer with 16 years’ experience, gained both in-house and as a freelancer.
+I’m Charlie Wilson, a professional writer and editor with 20 years’ experience, gained both in-house and as a freelancer.

-I began freelancing in 2005, after a career in publishing and corporate communications.
-Five years later my business had grown to the point that I was giving talks on how to freelance, and I co-authored the book How to Succeed as a Freelancer in Publishing, which was featured in The Bookseller magazine’s ‘Best Books on Publishing’.
+I began freelancing in 2005, after building a career in publishing and corporate communications in Nottingham, Basingstoke and London.
+Five years later, my business had grown to the point where I was advising others on how to freelance: I gave talks for the Chartered Institute of Editing and Proofreading and the Society of Young Publishers, and I co-authored the book How to Succeed as a Freelancer in Publishing (How To Books, a Little, Brown imprint).

-I work on both sides of the fence for authors and publishers, ghostwriting content, providing editorial support and helping to develop books.
+I’ve worked on both sides of the fence for publishers and authors.
 One of my main publishing clients has been John Wiley & Sons; I’ve developed, edited or proofread more than 70 For Dummies titles.
-One of my main author clients is a novelist for whom I’ve ghostwritten on a weekly basis since 2011.
+One of my main author clients is a novelist for whom I’ve edited and ghostwritten on a weekly basis since 2011.